Zuletzt aktualisiert:

 2. Klicken Sie unten links auf der Seite auf Ihren Nutzernamen und wählen Sie Mein Profil aus.

-3. Klicken Sie oben rechts auf der Seite auf Symbol für EinstellungenEinstellungen.
+3. Klicken Sie in oben rechts auf der Seite auf Symbol für EinstellungenEinstellungen.

 4. Wählen Sie oben rechts auf der Seite auf API-Token aus.